-LPCM in uncompressed, lossless format which on the Apple TV supports up to 7.1 channels of 24-bit, 48KHz audio.
+LPCM is an uncompressed, lossless format which on the Apple TV supports up to 7.1 channels of 24-bit, 48KHz audio.

 My movies have Dolby or DTS audio - which settings should I use?

 Keeping Infuse set to Auto, and the Apple TV set to Best Quality Available is recommended.
 This will provide the highest possible audio quality, and will adjust automatically to a wide array of audio system types.

 Since Dolby and DTS are both compressed formats, Infuse will first decompress this audio before sending it to your receiver as LPCM (some receivers will display this as PCM, or Multi-Channel).